What is a digital wallet and how to use it for your business

 The term “digital wallet” refers to payment software that allows you to store your bank account details, credit and debit card numbers, loyalty cards, vouchers, and event tickets securely in the cloud.
 You can use digital wallets to pay when shopping online (e.g. PayPal), send money to your friends and family (e.g. Venmo), or pay for fuel at a gas station using your phone (e.g. Apple Pay).

-In contrast, a mobile wallet is a specific type of digital wallet that you can access only via an app on a mobile device like a smartphone or a smartwatch.
+In contrast, a mobile wallet is a specific type of digital wallet that you can access only via an app on a mobile device such as a smartphone or a smartwatch.
 You can use a mobile wallet to “tap to pay” at a physical store or complete online payments using the mobile wallet’s app.
-Google Pay is a good example of a mobile wallet.

 What are the different types of digital wallets?